 Nagi armchair.
 Nagi armchair, designed by Tomoya Tabuchi, is an elegant armchair that looks great in any space.
 An ideal armchair for meeting rooms, halls, reception areas, and collaborative spots in classrooms.

+Discover also the collaborative chairs, which create an open and conciliatory working environment.
 If you are thinking of incorporating collaborative pieces into your workspace or educational centre, in Viccarbewe have many pieces that are designed to foster group learning and encourage collaboration.
 Check ourcatalogue and, if you prefer, contact us with any queries you may have.